micthiesen/youtube-discord-alert/README.md

 ## Running the App

-Requires that you have Docker installed: `docker build -t yda . && docker run yda`
+The app can be deployed using Docker: `docker build -t youtube-discord-alert . && docker run --rm youtube-discord-alert`

-The app will continuously check for new videos until it is stopped.
+## Developing

+Requirements:

+- Docker
+- Python 3.10 and the dev packages: `pip install -r requirements-dev.txt`

+Run `./bin/dev.py` and the app will automatically restart when source files change.